Kumbutso-Bird/CLEWs-ZMB-2024/README.md

 GeoCLEWs produces the following outputs:

-+ Tabular results in CSV format compatible with clewsy for CLEWs modeling.
++ Tabular results in CSV format compatible with clews for CLEWs modeling using OSeMOSYS.
 + Interactive graphs for visualization and analysis.

 The units presented in the outputs are recalculated based on the CLEWs framework for consistency and comparability.
 The outputs provide insights into agro-climatic potential yield, crop water deficit, precipitation, crop evapotranspiration, and land cover, facilitating informed decision-making for sustainable development in Zambia.